-With that said, don’t pressure your team to respond to things immediately.
+Don’t pressure your team to respond to things immediately.
 If you need something that minute, you should’ve asked for it yesterday.
 Similarly, if you really, really need it, go and talk to them about it in person.

 Try giving your team “quiet time” for an hour where they aren’t obligated to answer the phone or talk to anyone.
 Rotate the privilege around your team.

 Additionally, have everyone spend 10 minutes making a to-do list for the day.
 That way, if a task is finished and you go to type “Facebook” into the address bar, you can reference your list and stay on track.

 Increasing your and your team’s productivity is all about figuring out how people work.
 There isn’t a one-size-fits-all approach to becoming more productive.
 Seek to understand your own processes and document how you went about it.
 Share that discovery process with your team and encourage them to go through their own version of the process.

 Here are some questions to help you get started:

 - What is the best way someone can tell you to do something better?